Paul and His Theology of Apologetics

 Ironically, Paul gave them even more specific reason to justify themselves.
 In Romans 13:4 Paul states that “evil doers should be afraid, for the minister of God bears the sword as a revenger to execute wrath upon him that does evil.”

-Beginning in the fourth century that justified Christian Monarchs to carry on the Roman military imperial tradition, and it was the same even after the Protestant Reformation because Paul’s theology and doctrines justified them in building, maintaining and spreading their “Christian” military industrial empires, ostensibly to “save souls” and “spread the Word of God.”
+Beginning in the fourth century the Pauline version of Christianity justified Christian Monarchs to carry on the Roman military imperial tradition, and it was the same even after the Protestant Reformation because Paul’s theology and doctrines justified them in building, maintaining and spreading their “Christian” military industrial empires, ostensibly to “save souls” and “spread the Word of God.”

 That tradition began with the first “Christian” Monarch, the Roman Emperor Constantine, and his successor, Roman Emperor Theodosius, who was far more zealous in his war against “pagans” to solidify Christian rule, setting a firm and cruel precedent.

 That justified the Christian Crusades, which began in 1099 when European Christians conquered and took control of Jerusalem.
 By 1126 they ruled completely, and during the next several decades they conquered and controlled lands, huge estates and fortresses from England to Egypt.
 They grew very rich, and owed allegiance to no one but the Pope, and all kings owed them and bowed to them.